 If the quantity effect outweighs the price effect, the revenue gained from the increased number of units sold will outweigh the revenue lost from the price reduction.

-Evaluation of the Regression Results Statistically
+Evaluation of the Regression Results for Price Elasticity demand

 The results of our regression are based on a sample survey of educational institutions in Karachi.
 How confident are we that these findings accurately reflect the population of all institutions in the United States?
 The t-test is a basic statistical significance test for each estimated regression coefficient.
 This test is carried out by calculating a t-value or t-statistic for each estimated coefficient.